chlige/cyanos/README.md

 Illinois Open Source License
 ----------------------------

-Copyright � 2010 George Chlipala.
+Copyright (c) 2010 George Chlipala.
 All rights reserved.

 Developed by:	George Chlipala
 			University of Illinois at Chicago